Telemundo Logo

 Telemundo Logo History

 Although modern Telemundo is the result of the merger of 4 companies – WKAQ-TV, WSCV, WNJU, and KSTS, WKAQ-TV had the most influence on its visual identity.
-The sign exhibits strength and energy sufficient for broadcasting around the world, which the company eventually achieved.
-The symbol reflects the special mentality of the main audience of the channel and, at the same time, captures all viewers with its vivid content.
+The sign exhibits sufficient strength and energy to broadcast around the world, and the company eventually achieved this.
+The symbol reflects the channel’s main audience’s unique mindset and, at the same time, captures all viewers with its vivid content.

 What is Telemundo?